 Housing costs in El Cajon are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, El Cajon is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, El Cajon isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in El Cajon are a mix of both white- and blue-collar jobs.
 Overall, El Cajon is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in El Cajon who work in office and administrative support (15.45%), sales jobs (12.12%), and management occupations (8.20%).

-In terms of college education, El Cajon is nearly on par with the US average for all cities of 21.84%: 19.11% of adults 25 and older in El Cajon have a bachelor's degree or advanced degree.
+The percentage of adults in El Cajon who are college-educated is close to the national average for all communities of 21.84%: 19.11% of the adults in El Cajon have a bachelor's degree or advanced degree.

 The per capita income in El Cajon in 2010 was $22,227, which is lower middle income relative to California and the nation.
 This equates to an annual income of $88,908 for a family of four.
 However, El Cajon contains both very wealthy and poor people as well.